scssquatch/Angular-Patterns/Angular Patterns.md

 # Angular Partials

-In deals/index.nghaml:
+In `deals/index.nghaml`:

 ![inline](ng-include.png)

-In deals/bar_table.nghaml:
+In `deals/bar_table.nghaml`:

 ![inline](ng-include-2.png)

-^specify the source (directory, name)
+^ specify the source (directory, name)
 - set internal controller if it is shared in onLoad
-- partial now has access to dealsCtrl/metricsCtrl
+- partial now has access to dealsCtrl through metricsCtrl
+- lets talk about maybe using ui-view in the future?

 ---